Dexmethylphenidate: 7 things you should know

-- Initial peak concentrations reached within an hour to an hour and a half.
+- Initial peak concentrations of dexmethylphenidate are reached within an hour to an hour and a half.

-- Some symptom relief may be noticed after one to two hours; however, it may take up to two weeks for the full effects of dexmethylphenidate to develop.
+- Some symptom relief may be noticed after one to two hours; however, it may take up to two weeks before the full effects of dexmethylphenidate are seen.

 - Dexmethylphenidate is approximately twice as potent as methylphenidate.

 Medicines that interact with dexmethylphenidate may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with dexmethylphenidate.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with dexmethylphenidate include:

 - anticoagulants (blood thinners) such as apixaban, dabigatran, heparin, or warfarin